dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 {{% alert title="Note" color="primary" %}}

-Note that while .NET 6 is generally supported as the minimum .NET requirement across the Dapr .NET SDK packages and .NET 7 is the minimally supported version of .NET by Dapr.Workflows in Dapr v1.15, only .NET 8 and .NET 9 wil continue to be supported by Dapr in v1.16 and later.
+Note that while .NET 6 is generally supported as the minimum .NET requirement across the Dapr .NET SDK packages and .NET 7 is the minimally supported version of .NET by Dapr.Workflows in Dapr v1.15, only .NET 8 and .NET 9 will continue to be supported by Dapr in v1.16 and later.

 {{% /alert %}}